What is Positive, Disruptive Change?

-Uvumbuzi Africa recognizes the need for a re-evaluation of current conservation practices and the value of more adaptive and innovative approaches to conservation efforts.
-Our aim is to inspire conservation organizations and vital stakeholders to see the potential of new methods that can facilitate achievement of our collective conservation goals, especially in light of the fact that, the challenges facing conservation seemingly evolve faster than the current mitigation strategies.
+Uvumbuzi Africa recognizes the need for a re-evaluation of traditional conservation practices and the value of more adaptive and innovative approaches to conservation efforts.
+Our aim is to inspire conservation organizations and vital stakeholders to see the potential of new methods that can facilitate the achievement of our collective conservation goals, especially in light of the fact that the challenges facing conservation seemingly evolve faster than the current mitigation strategies.

 Our Approach to Positive, Disruptive Change